Introduction

 Fingerprint design patterns

 Fingerprint can be used in various ways to prevent fraud and improve user experience.
-Fingerprint helps prevent fraud and improve user experience.
-Here are some common ways to use its visitor IDs effectively:
+Here are some common patterns to use its visitor IDs effectively:

 Comparing visitor IDs